grotos/pyplacemaker/README.md

 pyplacemaker
 ============

-Python wrapper for the Yahoo Placemaker API
+Simple Python wrapper for the Yahoo Placemaker API